Hyde Park Barracks with St Mary's Cathedral spires

 More details: Check their website for notice of special events that change the access hours.

 Entry fee: Free entry and free tours.
-ID required to join a tour
+Bring photo ID because you need to show it at the gatehouse to register.

 Elizabeth Bay House